-In this section, we describe in more detail the various tools that have been implemented to date in the SCIRun meshing pipeline.
-The format for this section will roughly follow the pipeline order described in Figure 2.
+In this section, we will describe in more detail the various tools which have been implemented to date in the SCIRun meshing pipeline.
+The format for this section will roughly follow the pipeline order described above.
 Where it makes sense, the tools are meant to be interchangeable between tetrahedral and hexahedral elements.